Commit Briefs

 I chose a different path. __bxhkd__ is an independent, modular

-companion to my primary window manager, __bxwm__.
+companion to my window manager, __bxwm__.
 By offloading key

 handling management, I ensure that both the window manager and the

-hotkey daemon remain focused, llightweight, and easily maintainable.
+hotkey daemon remain focused, lightweight, and easily maintainable.

 __bxhkd__ isn't just about managing keys.
 This hotkey daemon